 George Daley, M.D., Ph.D.

 George Q. Daley, M.D., Ph.D., is the dean of Harvard Medical School (HMS), as well as the Caroline Shields Walker Professor of Medicine and a professor of biological chemistry and molecular pharmacology at HMS.
-He is also director of the Stem Cell Transplantation Program at Dana-Farber/Boston Children’s Cancer and Blood Disorders Center and a Howard Hughes Medical Institute investigator.
+He is also formerly the director of the Stem Cell Transplantation Program at Dana-Farber/Boston Children’s Cancer and Blood Disorders Center and a Howard Hughes Medical Institute investigator.

 Daley is a world-renowned expert on stem cells, cancer, and blood disorders.
 His research uses mouse and human disease models to unravel the mechanisms that underlie various cancers and blood disorders.
 Important contributions from the Daley laboratory include the creation of customized stem cells to treat a genetic immune deficiency in mice, the differentiation of germ cells from embryonic stem cells, the generation of disease-specific pluripotent stem cells by direct reprogramming of human skin and blood cells, and demonstration of the LIN28/let-7 signaling pathway’s role in the development of cancer.